* Starbucks reworking 90 percent of its baked goods

 “Food has been the Achilles’ heel of the company ...
 That statement will be long buried after we launch this program,” Michelle Gass, Starbucks’ executive vice president of marketing, told Reuters on Tuesday.

-The ingredient changes, which also include removing preservatives where possible, will affect about 90 percent of the baked goods Starbucks sells and are part of the company’s ongoing efforts to appeal to increasingly health-conscious consumers amid a tough recession that has damped spending on little luxuries like lattes.
+The ingredient changes, which also include removing preservatives where possible, will affect about 90 percent of the baked goods Starbucks sells and are part of the coffee chain’s ongoing efforts to appeal to increasingly health-conscious consumers as recession has damped spending on little luxuries like lattes.

 In 2007, Starbucks removed artificial trans fat from its food, changed its default milk used in beverages like lattes to 2 percent from whole milk and limited to 500 the number of calories in its food items.
-The company also uses hormone-free milk.
+It also uses hormone-free milk.

 More indulgent treats include reformulated oatmeal cookies as well as double chocolate cookies and brownies.

-Shares in Starbucks ended down 10 cents at $14.82 on the Nasdaq.
-(Reporting by Lisa Baertlein; Editing by Steve Orlofsky)
+Shares in Starbucks ended down 10 cents at $14.82.
+(Reporting by Lisa Baertlein; Editing by Edwin Chan and Steve Orlofsky)